raspberrypilearning/Year8-RelevanceTraining-Part3-GBICi4/en/step_2.md

 --- task ---

-Open [Session 1](https://ncce.io/xBrv1w), which comprises of the teacher-facing 'Lesson Primer', 'Lesson Plan', 'Teacher Slides' and the 'App Lab Login Guide' (which you were introduced to in the previous task).
-The session folder also includes the student facing 'Student Checklist' and 'Getting Started with App Lab'.
-Through the session you will be introduced to the AppLab interface, including blocks.
-Familiarise yourself with the 'Lesson Primer' and 'Lesson Plan' first.
+Open [Session 1](https://ncce.io/xBrv1w) and familiarise yourself with the 'Lesson Primer' and 'Lesson Plan' first.
 Then, using the 'Teacher Slides' and 'Getting Started with App Lab' guide, take yourself through the session.
+You will find in the session folder the 'App Lab Login Guide' which you were introduced to in the previous task.
+During the session you will be introduced to the AppLab interface, including some blocks.

 --- /task ---

-Session 6 sets the scene for sessions 7 to 11.
+Session 6 sets the scene for sessions 7 to 11 which introduce new blocks in order to develop your app further using graphics, sound and user interaction.

 --- task ---